 Furthermore, broccoli is said to help aid in maintaining healthy bones and joints.
 Consequently, broccoli slows the aging process; my favorite reason to eat it!

 MAKING BROCCOLI CURRY THE HIGHLIGHT OF YOUR PLATE

-Then, I added celery, my Pickled Red Onions, chopped celery (for added crunch), some peanuts and dried cranberries.
-Next, I topped with grilled curry tofu.
+Then, I added celery, my Pickled Red Onions, chopped celery (for added crunch), some peanuts, and dried cranberries.
+Next, I topped it with grilled curry tofu.

 HOW TO MARINATE AND COOK TOFU FOR SALADS, BOWLS, OR ANY ENTREE

 Tofu, if prepared properly, is the "meat" of many dishes.
 Despite the debate over the health benefits or dangers of tofu, I eat tofu often and support its benefits rather than the opposite.
 With that being said, how you press and prepare tofu determines if you like it or not.